tiredpixel/z.2015-11-24.ryespy/README.md

     $ ryespy --help

-It is necessary to specify a listener (imap|ftp|rax-cf) and a notifier (sidekiq).
+It is necessary to specify a listener and at least one notifier.
+Currently, the only notifier is `--notifier-sidekiq` (this must be specified).

+- `--listener imap` :

   Check IMAP, queue new email UIDs, and quit (maybe for Cron):

         $ ryespy --listener imap --imap-host mail.example.com --imap-username a@example.com --imap-password helpimacarrot --notifier-sidekiq

-Multiple mailboxes and SSL are also supported.
+  For non-SSL, use `--no-imap-ssl`.
+For non-INBOX or multiple mailboxes, use `--imap-mailboxes INBOX,Sent`.

+- `--listener ftp` :

   Check FTP, queue new file paths, and quit (maybe for Cron):

         $ ryespy --listener ftp --ftp-host ftp.example.com --ftp-username b@example.com --ftp-password helpimacucumber --notifier-sidekiq

-Multiple directories and PASSIVE mode are also supported.
+  For PASSIVE mode, use `--ftp-passive`.
+For non-root or multiple directories, use `--ftp-dirs /DIR1,/DIR2`.

+- `--listener rax-cf` :

   Check Rackspace Cloud Files, queue new file keys, and quit (maybe for Cron):

-    $ ryespy --listener rax-cf --rax-cf-username vegetable --rax-cf-api-key helpimacelery --rax-cf-container vegetable-box
+        $ ryespy --listener rax-cf --rax-cf-username vegetable --rax-cf-api-key helpimacelery --rax-cf-container vegetable-box --notifier-sidekiq

-Multiple file key prefixes, authentication endpoints, and regions are also supported.
-Perhaps your account is in London?
-Fret not; use `--rax-cf-endpoint uk --rax-cf-region lon`.
+  For non-DFW region, use `--rax-cf-region LON`.
+For non-US auth endpoint, use `--rax-cf-endpoint uk`.
+Is your Rackspace account in London?
+Fret not; combine these and use `--rax-cf-endpoint uk --rax-cf-region lon`.
+For non-* or multiple key prefix filters, use `--rax-cf-prefixes virtual-dir1/,virtual-dir`.

 The `--help` is most helpful.